hacker-club/home-automation/README.md

-# A gentle guide to home automation with docker-compose
+# A hacker's guide to open source home automation
-This repository holds code for a series of blog posts called "A gentle guide to home automation with docker-compose", published on [hackerclub.io](https://hackerclub.io).
+This repository holds code for a series of blog posts called "A hacker's guide to open source home automation", published on [hackerclub.io](https://hackerclub.io).

 The posts and code are organized in _parts_.
 Each part builds on top of the previous ones, so we incrementally build a more feature rich home automation system with more moving parts.
 Using our `docker-compose` files in each part, you should be able to bring up a working environment with all the described components with a single command.